Skip to Content

 The modern-day breeds that are believed to be related to the Hispania war horses include the Andalusian, the Lusitano, and the Sorraia.
 These breeds share many characteristics with the Hispania war horses, including their strong and sturdy build, muscular frame, and agility.

-Hispania war horses were prized for their strength, stamina, and endurance, which made them well-suited for use in the Roman military.
+Hispania war horses were prized for their strength, stamina, and endurance, making them well-suited for Roman military use.
 They were medium-sized horses, typically standing between 14 and 15 hands tall, and were known for their powerful hindquarters and quick reflexes.
-They were used primarily as cavalry horses but were also used in transportation and agricultural work.
+They were used primarily as cavalry horses and in transportation and agricultural work.

 Barb or Berber Horses